FlapShatner/notes-typescript/README.md

 Data is all stored on a postgresql database so it can be persisted indefinitely.

-I plan to get NextAuth hooked up to make it possible to sign in and view your personal notes.
+NextAuth is being used with the Google 0Auth provider and the sessions and user info are stored in the database.
+I plan to add more providers for more sign in options.

 ## Installation